-Jimmie Johnson has no clear answers about coronavirus scare
+Jimmie Johnson confused, frustrated after virus scare

 He has no answers.

-“I’d just be speculating,” Johnson said Friday, a full week after he tested positive.
+“There’s a lot of speculation there,” Johnson said Friday, a full week after testing positive.
+“I’m the most frustrated person out there, especially living in a world of facts that we do.
+To not have the facts drives me bananas.”

 Johnson sat out last Sunday’s race at Indianapolis Motor Speedway, which snapped his streak of 663 consecutive starts, longest among active drivers.
-But he tested negative both Monday and Tuesday and was cleared by NASCAR to race again this weekend at Kentucky Speedway.
+But he tested negative Monday and Tuesday and was cleared by NASCAR to race again this weekend at Kentucky Speedway.

 That first negative test sent his constantly changing emotions to a different level.